Man Motorbiking the Ha Giang Loop

 • A small first aid kit(including antiseptic, bandages, and ibuprofen)

 • Clothes for 4 days – be sure to bring a sweater for the evenings, long pants and long-sleeved shirts to protect your skin from the sun.
 A sun hoodie is a great option for this trip!
-Check out the Outdoor Research Echo Hoodie available in mens and womens.
+We love the REI Sahara Sun Hoodie.

 • Running shoes